GATE Architecture & Planning Exam Pattern 2026 - Check Type of Questions, Exam Duration, Marking Scheme

 GATE Application Date:28 Aug' 25 - 28 Sep' 25

-GATE 2026 Architecture & Planning Exam Pattern: IIT Guwahati has published the GATE Architecture & Planning 2026 exam pattern on the official website, gate2026.iitg.ac.in.
+GATE 2026 Architecture & Planning Exam Pattern: IIT Guwahati has released the GATE Architecture & Planning 2026 exam pattern on the official website, gate2026.iitg.ac.in.
 Candidates can check the GATE 2026 architecture & planning exam pattern on this page.
 The exam pattern includes details such as the types of questions, total marks, exam mode, marking scheme, and the number of questions asked.
-In addition to understanding the exam pattern for GATE 2026, candidates must also be aware of the GATE 2026 syllabus for Architecture & Planning, as it plays a crucial role in their preparation strategy.
 Along with the exam pattern, candidates must also be aware of the GATE 2025 A&P syllabus.
-The GATE 2026 exam will be conducted on February 7, 8, 14 and 15, 2026.
+The authority will conduct the GATE 2026 exam will be conducted on February 7, 8, 14 and 15, 2026.

 This Story also Contains